 On September 8, 2007 Mikhalkov was awarded a Special Lion for Overall Work at Venice Film Festival.

 Moreover, in 2009, the famous director and actor became one of the organizers of the wine business in Italy, where the elite wine called Dodici is manufactured.
 This wine was named after the Mikhalkov’s film 12.

 In addition, the well-known director owns forestry Temino-Lesnoye and Temino-Pavlovskoye.
 Also Nikita is a co-owner of one of the largest diamond processing plants in Russia (TM UralDiamond).

 Nikita Sergeevich donated fourteen million rubles of his own money to support veterans and retired actors.

 Soviet fashion model Tatiana Solovyova became his second wife.
-They have three children: Anna Mikhalkova (born 1974), Artyom Mikhalkov (born December 8, 1975) and Nadezhda Mikhalkova (born September 27, 1986).
+They have three children: Anna Mikhalkova (born in 1974), Artyom Mikhalkov (born on December 8, 1975) and Nadezhda Mikhalkova (born on September 27, 1986).